 Generally, you will have consultation appointments with both the surgeon and the radiation oncologist.
 The CyberKnife nurse coordinator will arrange for insurance preauthorizations and inform you of your dates for pretreatment tests.
 These tests may include blood work and a CT scan, MRI or PET scan.

 Men receiving prostate cancer radiation therapy can benefit from this advanced protection for prostate cancer therapy with SpaceOAR (Organs at Risk) hydrogels.
-We are the only center in Delaware to offer this new technology.

 The biodegradable spacers push the rectum away from the prostate and out of the high-dose radiation field to protect rectal cells from injury and thereby improve outcomes.
 The SpaceOAR gels are injected in a minimally invasive procedure, are safe to use and dissolve after treatment leaving nothing behind.